Equilibrium Propagation for Non-Conservative Systems: Experimental Details

 \subsubsection{Learning Rules}

-For clarity, we write the learning rules for VF and AEP in this layered architecture using the notation of Section~\ref{ssec:feedforward}.
+For clarity, we write the learning rules for VF and AsymEP in a feedforward architecture with one hidden layer using the notation of Section~\ref{ssec:feedforward}.
 For the input weights connecting to the hidden layer, we get the usual formula:

 while for the feedforward weights connecting the hidden to the output layer, we get:

 Note that EP is not applicable in this case.